-- 28 Joint Council for Qualification note that: - Access Arrangements should be processed at the start of the course.
+- 32 Joint Council for Qualification note that: - Access Arrangements should be processed at the start of the course.
 Schools, for example, should be able to process applications at the start of or during the first year of a two-year GCSE course having firmly established a picture of need and normal way of working during years 7 to 9.
-(2022-23 4.2.4 p24) - The arrangement is not suddenly been granted to the candidate at the time of his / her examinations.
-(2022-23 4.2.6 p25) - Thus, in order to comply with JCQ timelines, and secondly, to allow the AA team sufficient time to process approximately 55 AA applications each year, (sometimes twice to different boards), internal deadlines are in place to ensure that the AA team can plan accordingly, so that there is sufficient time to test candidates, ask teachers for supporting evidence, complete JCQ forms, and make online applications, to the relevant boards, by their deadlines. - AAs cannot be applied part way through the last year of an exam year, although, occasionally students can slip through the net and require AAs after the deadlines.
+(JCQ 2024-25 4.2.5 p35) - The arrangement is not suddenly been granted to the candidate at the time of his / her examinations. - 33 Thus, in order to comply with JCQ timelines, and secondly, to allow the AA team sufficient time to process approximately 70 AA applications each year, internal deadlines are in place to ensure that the AA team can plan accordingly, so that there is sufficient time to test candidates, ask teachers for supporting evidence, complete JCQ forms, and make online applications, to the relevant boards, by their deadlines. - AAs cannot be applied part way through the last year of an exam year, although, occasionally students can slip through the net and require AAs after the deadlines.
 These are very much the exception, and each student will be considered on a case by case basis, by the SENCo.